tbastis/MusicGeneration/README.md

 **VELOCITY**: How hard the key was struck when the note was played, which corresponds to the note's loudness.
 It's value is in the range [129, 255]

 **DURATION**: The length of the note.
 It's value can be calculated as 255 + (the number of 8th notes long the note is).
 For example, a quarter note has value 257.
-While I'm not sure there's technical a cap to this value, we can safely assume it is < 320.
+While I'm not sure there's technically a cap to this value, we can safely assume it is < 320.

 Note that none of the above ranges overlap.